cboettig/ews-review/manuscript-w-refs.md

 Critical slowing down may appear in systems without any bifurcations.
-Kéfi et al. (2012) showed that smooth transitions that modify a system's potential and decrease the value of its dominant eigenvalue will result in longer return times and greater variance and autocorrelation in system behavior (See Figure 4).
+Kéfi et al. (2012) showed that smooth transitions that modify a system's potential and decrease the value of its dominant eigenvalue would result in longer return times and greater variance and autocorrelation in system behavior (See Figure 3).
 When the transition between states is smooth, these measures will exhibit a smooth increase to a maximum and then a decrease, unlike the sharp peaks found in systems with bifurcations.
-Nonetheless, both exhibit increasing measures of CSD which may be indistinguishable.
+Nonetheless, both exhibit increasing measures of CSD that may be indistinguishable.

-![Figure 4: A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
+![A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
 Instead, average prey population exhibits a smooth response to increased predation.
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
 Note that it increases during the